Esther 6:13

 Haman told his wife Zeresh and all his friends everything that had happened.
 His advisers and his wife Zeresh said to him, "Since Mordecai, before whom your downfall has begun, is Jewish, you will not prevail against him--for surely you will fall before him."

-When Haman told his wife Zeresh and all his friends everything that had happened to him
+Haman told his wife Zeresh and all his friends everything that had happened.

-his wise men and his wife Zeresh said to him
+His advisers and his wife Zeresh said to him,

 Persons / Places / Events